qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Layout Extents
 ..............
-|addMap| :sup:`Layout Extents` adds the layout extents of composer maps
+|addMap| :sup:`Layout Extents` adds the extents of :ref:`map item(s) <layout_map_item>` in print
-in the main canvas.
-When enabled, the extents of all maps within all composers is shown using a lightly dotted border.
-You can control the style and the labelling of the display of layout extents.
-This decoration is useful when you are tweaking the positioning of map elements such as labels, and need to know the actual visible region of composer maps.
+layout(s) to the canvas.
+When enabled, the extents of all map items within all print layouts are shown using a lightly dotted border labeled with the name of the print layout and map item.
+You can control the style and labeling of the displayed layout extents.
+This decoration is useful when you are tweaking the positioning of map elements such as labels, and need to know the actual visible region of print layouts.

 .. _figure_decorations_layoutextents: